Equivalence of Gromov-Prohorov- and Gromov's Box-Metric on the Space of Metric Measure Spaces: Metrics and topologies on the space of mm-spaces

 \subsubsection{Related topologies}

 \begin{enumerate} \item In \cite{measuredGH}, Fukaya introduced the \define{measured Hausdorff topology} (often cited as measured Gromov-Hausdorff topology) for compact mm-spaces.
 The same topology is called \define{weighted Gromov-Hausdorff topology}, and a complete metric inducing it is constructed by Evans and Winter in \cite{Anita:subtreeprune}.
 The idea is that spaces are close if there is an $\eps$\nbd isometry mapping one measure Prohorov-close to the other.
 Convergence in measured Hausdorff topology implies Gromov-weak convergence, but not vice versa, because the former implies Gromov-Hausdorff convergence of the underlying metric spaces, which is not the case for Gromov-weak topology.
 Note that the underlying equivalence classes are also different: For two mm-spaces to be equivalent in the measured Hausdorff topology, the whole spaces have to be isometric, while in a Gromov-weak sense, this is required only for the supports of the measures. \item Recently, Abraham, Delmas and Hoscheit (\cite{AbrahamDelmasHoscheit:dGHP}) extended the measured Hausdorff topology to complete, locally compact, rooted length spaces with locally finite measures.
 Note that these measures are finite on all balls, because closed balls are compact in such spaces.
 The authors introduced the \define{Gromov-Hausdorff-Prohorov metric}, first on compact spaces using an embedding and measuring the sum of Hausdorff and Prohorov distance.
-This metrises measured Hausdorff topology.
-In the general setting, they integrate the weighted distances of the measures restricted to balls.
+That this metrises measured Hausdorff topology is easy to see from the definitions, using the same connection between $\eps$\nbd isometries and Hausdorff-close embeddings that is frequently applied in the context of Gromov-Hausdorff convergence.
+In the locally compact setting, they integrate the weighted distances of the measures restricted to balls.
 Note that this extended topology is vague in the sense that the total mass is not preserved.
-Thus, on spaces with finite (not necessarily probability) measures, it is not stronger than the natural extension of $\dgp$. \item In \cite{Sturm:geometryMMspace}, Sturm defines the \define{$L_2$\nbd transportation distance} analogously to $\dgp$, but with the (2-)Wasserstein metric instead of the Prohorov metric.
+Thus, on spaces with finite (not necessarily probability) measures, it is not stronger than the natural extension of Gromov-weak topology, where the measures in \defref{Gw} are no longer required to be probabilities. \item In \cite{Sturm:geometryMMspace}, Sturm defines the \define{$L_2$\nbd transportation distance} analogously to $\dgp$, but with the (2-)Wasserstein metric instead of the Prohorov metric.
 It induces a topology on $\M$ that is strictly stronger than Gromov-weak topology, but coincides with it on subspaces of $\M$ consisting of spaces with uniformly bounded (essential) diameter.
 Its restriction to the space of compact mm-spaces is strictly weaker than measured Hausdorff topology. \end{enumerate}